 Why?
 Whilst you may wish to have further work undertaken in the future and already have a mood board and colours picked out, but at this stage only want to build a shell and receive a price for that, be clear.
 Try not to over complicate matters by providing information not relevant to the quote, no matter how appealing it is to talk about.

 Why?
-Without the specifics, your builder will need to make a lot of assumptions on your final finishes if you don’t have the information to hand when he comes to quote.
-This doesn’t always mean your builders assumptions will be the same as yours and achieving a quotation for what you actually want could become an unnecessarily lengthy and frustrating process.
+Without the specifics, your kitchen builder will need to make a lot of assumptions on your final finishes if you don’t have the information to hand when he comes to quote.
+This doesn’t always mean your home builders assumptions will be the same as yours and achieving a quotation for what you actually want could become an unnecessarily lengthy and frustrating process.

 Why?
-It’s all too easy to get caught up in the excitement of planning your dream space, yet costs for contemporary design features and special finishes can spiral.
+It’s all too easy to get caught up in the excitement of planning your dream kitchen space, yet costs for contemporary design features and special finishes can spiral.
 This may only become apparent once the quotes start rolling in.
 It’s really critical you keep an eye on budget whilst plans are being drawn up – there is no point spending money on the architects plans if ultimately the costs of making that plan a reality are financially beyond your reach.

 How?
-At Creating Better Homes we are able to provide excellent and practical design advice for many projects, including once plans have been drawn up.
+At Creating Better Homes we are able to provide excellent and practical design advice for many kitchen projects, including once plans have been drawn up.
 Previous customers can say;

 If you feel this approach is what you are looking for and wish to make an initial appointment, please call 01527 542079 to make arrangements.